 The Commission is made up of the heads of 24 federal agencies: Department of the Treasury (Chair), Consumer Financial Protection Bureau (Vice-Chair), Commodity Futures Trading Commission, Department of Agriculture, Department of Defense, Department of Education, Department of Health and Human Services, Department of Housing and Urban Development, Department of Interior, Department of Labor, Department of Veterans Affairs, Federal Deposit Insurance Corporation, Federal Emergency Management Agency, Federal Housing Finance Agency, Federal Reserve Board, Federal Trade Commission, General Services Administration, National Credit Union Administration, Office of the Comptroller of the Currency, Office of Personnel Management, Small Business Administration, Securities and Exchange Commission, Social Security Administration, and the White House Domestic Policy Council.

-The next public meeting of the Financial Literacy and Education Commission (FLEC) will be held on November 17, 2022, from 9:00 to 10:30 a.m.
-Eastern Time.
-The meeting will be webcast here: Treasury webcast here.
+The next public meeting of the Financial Literacy and Education Commission (FLEC) will be held on July 20, 2023, from 9:00 – 10:30 AM Eastern Time.
+FLEC members will attend the meeting in-person.
+The public can view the meeting through the live webcast here: Treasury webcast.

-Under Secretary of the Treasury for Domestic Finance Nellie Liang will chair the meeting on behalf of U.S. Secretary of the Treasury Janet Yellen.
-The Vice Chair of the Commission, Rohit Chopra, Director of the Consumer Financial Protection Bureau, will also participate.
-The FLEC will also welcome its newest member, the Federal Housing Finance Agency.
-Sandra Thompson, Director of the Federal Housing Finance Agency, will provide remarks.
+Treasury’s Under Secretary for Domestic Finance Nellie Liang will chair the meeting on behalf of the Secretary of the Treasury Janet Yellen.
+The Vice Chair of the FLEC, Rohit Chopra, Director of the Consumer Financial Protection Bureau, will also participate.

 SUBSCRIBE TO MEETING NOTIFICATIONS